Gnosder/Gaming/Fugue Wrath/Session notes.md

 ## Session Start: 7/5/1190

 7/5
-    Seztasa the 5th of Erastus in the year of the 4th age 1190 Cloudy w/Rain (Moderate, 6)
+    Thartasa the 5th of Erastus in the year of the 4th age 1190 Cloudy w/Rain (Moderate, 6)
     Picking up in the Inn in Gaxton after Murler left.
 7/6